 - A mortgage might not be feasible at the time of purchase.
 Trying to buy foreclosures and short sales can complicate the mortgage process and sometimes make it harder to get approved for financing.

 - When buying an investment property, you may not want to pay on a mortgage until it’s time to rent out the property.
-Once you’re ready to buy another property, delayed financing can free up the cash you spent on the first investment property so you can buy another one or use the cash in some other way.
+Once you’re ready to buy another property, delayed financing can free up the cash you spent on the first investment property, so you can buy another one or use the cash in some other way.

 - You might accrue unexpected debt after buying a home with cash, or you might just need more liquid assets.
 Either of these scenarios would be difficult to resolve if you spent all your cash on the purchase of a new home, but delayed financing can help with that.

 - You might be a real estate investor who needs to ease your tax burden.
 If you buy and sell homes a lot, you might want to consult a tax advisor to see how delayed financing can benefit you.
+As an example, you can often deduct mortgage interest from your taxes.

 Am I Eligible for Delayed Financing?